RomanBeldent/argolight-rocket/README.md

 - npm package manager installed

 ## How to start project
+### Back-End

-To start the API, after you cloned the repo, head to argoligh-rocket-api and use these 3 command lines
+To start the API, head to argoligh-rocket-api folder and use these 3 command lines

 ```cmd
 npm install